jillGlass/Budget-Tracker/README.md

 # Budget-Tracker

-Created as part of the Udemy The Complete JavaScript Course 2020.
+Created as part of the Udemy - The Complete JavaScript Course 2020.

 View here:  https://jillglass.github.io/Budget-Tracker/

-!! currently ongoing - started build 27th May 2020.
+The CSS and HTML were prebuilt, I've added the JavaScript.